Alterith/lecture-notes/lecture03/README.md

 - application software / system software boundary;
 - the OS / user space boundary;
-- within the OS, we can separate out the portable kernel and the and code that allows it to talk to particular hardware devices installed on the system -- for example, device drivers;
+- the portable kernel / the software that deals with particular hardware boundary;
 - hardware / software.